Auditory Integration Training, AIT, Berard AIT

 • If he/she shows acceptance and appears interested in listening, go straight for the ears.

-• Be sure to keep the volume relatively low and have him/her listen just 1-3 minutes, a few times per week, to get him/her acclimated to using a headset.
-This should be enough to keep him/her in practice for the headset usage around the audiological tests and Auditory Integration Training.
+• Be sure to keep the volume relatively low and have him/her listen just 1 to 3 minutes, a few times per week, to get him/her acclimated to using a headset.
+This should be enough to keep him/her in practice for the headset usage required for Auditory Integration Training.

 4. General Preparation for Auditory Integration Training Sessions